ofajs/ofa-v4-docs/docs/en/api/others/form-data.md

 </comp-viewer>

-When you use a custom form component, you simply add it to your form and set the desired `name` attribute:
+When you use a custom form component, you simply add it to your form and set the desired `name` property:

 ```html
 <div id="myForm">